 Abuse and neglect of children KSS 5

 This page sets out the knowledge and skills listed in KSS 5 (abuse and neglect of children) in the Department for Education’s post-qualifying standard: knowledge and skills statement for child and family practitioners (KSS).
-Against this, we have mapped Community Care Inform guides, research, learning tools and other resources to help social workers meet KSS 5 as part of learning and development during the ASYE, preparing for the National Assessment and Accreditation System (NAAS) and other CPD.
+Against this, we have mapped Community Care Inform guides, research, learning tools and other resources to help social workers meet KSS 5 as part of learning and development during the ASYE, and other career and continuing professional development.
 The links to the resources are in blue; click to follow them to the page you’re interested in.

 What does the statement say?